Cutting Edge Technology

 - Higher quality images — Film x-rays were always constrained by the size of the film.
 Digital x-rays can be enlarged without losing resolution, making for a better, more precise view of the tooth’s structure.

 - Environmentally friendly — Because there is no film involved, there aren’t any chemicals to dispose of.
-Plus, paper storage of x-rays non-existent.
+Plus, paper storage of x-rays is non-existent.

 We also use our intraoral camera when performing restorations such as dental implants, crowns, and even replacing old amalgam fillings with composite resin.
 The before-and-after images can be very striking.